Five reasons to support backyard cottages and Missing Middle homes

 1. Ensuring everyone in our community has a decent, safe home.

 Many of our neighbors are without shelter in Bellingham.
 The lack of available homes is one of the drivers of this huge problem — caused in part by zoning laws that prohibit many affordable housing types in most of our residential land.

 In 2012, a study by Thomas Byrne of the National Center on Homelessness Among Veterans estimated every $100 increase in median rent causes a 15 percent increase in homelessness .
-High rent increases occur when vacancy rates are low, as made clear by Washington State Department of Commerce researcher Tedd Kelleher’s presentation at the City Council’s Town Hall on Housing Affordability (slides attached).
+High rent increases occur when vacancy rates are low, as made clear by Washington State Department of Commerce researcher Tedd Kelleher’s presentation at the City Council’s Town Hall on Housing Affordability (slide below).
 His research on the connection between vacancy rates and rent has been confirmed by studies throughout the country .

 We need to build enough homes in an equitable manner for the people without shelter currently, and also return to a healthier vacancy rate.
 Research by the Dukakis Center for Urban and Regional Policy at Northeastern University has reported a 5.5 % vacancy rate is needed to stabilize rents so they no rise no faster than inflation .
 Our current vacancy rate is close to an unhealthy 3.2% according to the 2015 Census Bureau’s American Community Survey .

 Backyard cottages are more likely to meet the needs of a more diverse community.
 The Department of Housing and Urban Development’s study on backyard cottages and attached homes has published a report about backyard cottages with case studies .
 They concluded, “In addition to providing practical housing options for the elderly, disabled, empty nesters, and young workers, ADUs can provide additional rental income for homeowners.
 ADUs are smaller in size, do not require the extra expense of purchasing land, can be developed by converting existing structures, and do not require additional infrastructure.”